 Special Provisions for Rural/Low Wealth Counties: Applicants in or serving counties designated as Tier 1 by the N.C.
 Department of Commerce are not required to provide a one-to-one match in certain grant categories and may request 75 percent to 100 percent funding of their project costs.
 These applicants must make a strong case for financial need in their proposal narratives.

-The 2020 designated counties are Anson, Beaufort, Bertie, Bladen, Caldwell, Caswell, Chowan, Columbus, Cumberland, Duplin, Edgecombe, Graham, Greene, Halifax, Hertford, Hyde, Jones, Lenoir, Martin, Mitchell, Nash, Northampton, Pasquotank, Perquimans, Pitt, Richmond, Robeson, Rockingham, Rutherford, Sampson, Scotland, Swain, Tyrrell, Vance, Warren, Washington, Wayne, Wilkes, and Wilson.
+The 2020 designated counties are Anson, Beaufort, Bertie, Bladen, Caldwell, Caswell, Chowan, Cleveland, Columbus, Cumberland, Duplin, Edgecombe, Graham, Greene, Halifax, Hertford, Hyde, Jones, Lenoir, Martin, Mitchell, Nash, Northampton, Onslow, Pasquotank, Perquimans, Pitt, Richmond, Robeson, Rockingham, Rutherford, Sampson, Scotland, Swain, Tyrrell, Vance, Warren, Washington, Wayne, Wilkes, and Wilson.

 Grant Review Process: Applications received by the Arts Council are thoroughly reviewed by the staff.
 All applications are then reviewed by one of ten Arts Council panels.
 Panels are comprised of several Arts Council board members and additional arts professionals with expertise in a particular art form or arts area.
 After careful review and deliberation, panels make their recommendations for each grant.
 Recommendations are reviewed and approved by the board and submitted to the Secretary of the Department of Natural and Cultural Resources, who has final approval of all grant decisions.
 Award notices are typically sent to applicants in early August.